hackclub/hackclub/workshops/mad_libs/README.md

   }
 }
 ```
+- The if statement checks if the current character is an asterisk (\*).
+This would represent the start of the type of word the user has to enter in the space, such as an adjective, noun, etc.
-This if statement checks if the current character is an asterisk (\*).
-If it is, create a `startingIndex` integer and set it to the current index i, then increment i.
-Then create a `characterSpace` integer and set it to 2 to represent the two asterisks that surround the word.
-Then create an empty string named `word`.
+- If it is an asterisk, create a `startingIndex` integer and set it to the current index i, then increment i to represent the character after the asterisk.
+- Then create a `characterSpace` integer and set it to 2 to represent the two asterisks that surround the word.
+- Finally, create an empty string named `word`, which will represent the word within the asterisk.

 ### While Loop

+Put this while loop within the if statement we created.
 ```c#
 if (prompt[i] == '*')
 {